calum74/econv/README.md

 Producing uniform random numbers from a hardware source presents two challenges:

-1) Ensuring that the resulting number is perfectly uniform
+1) Ensuring that the resulting number is perfectly uniform,
 2) Avoiding losing too much entropy in the conversion process.

 The simple solution, `rand()%n`, is wrong because the resulting distribution will always be biased, except when n is itself a power of 2.
 In fact any algorithm using a finite quantity of binary entropy produces a biased distribution, and the only correct solution is to allow for an unbounded amount of input entropy.